 - The thief ant, also called a grease ant, is 1/32 - 1/16 inch.

 - It has very small eyes in relation to the size of the head.

 - Its body is yellow, bronze, light or dark brown and is very smooth and shiny.

-- Thief ants are omnivorous - eating just about anything, but they prefer grease and high protein foods.
+- Thief ants are omnivorous—they eat just about anything, but they prefer grease and high protein foods.

 - The pharaoh ant is 1/12 to 1/16 inch long

 - It is golden yellow to reddish-brown and has three clubs on its antennae

-- This ant gets its nickname, "sugar ant" from the fact that it feeds on sweets, such as jellies, honey, cakes, and sugar, as well as breads and greasy, fatty foods.
+- This ant gets its nickname, "sugar ant" from the fact that it feeds on sweets, such as jellies, honey, cakes, and sugar, as well as bread and greasy, fatty foods.

 - It is found throughout the U.S. and will nest within structures, particularly in the north where they cannot survive the cold winters outdoors.